kartikaychadha/IMS/README.md

-# IMS
-## Investigating the frequency of DNA words near loci associated with human complex traits
+# Investigating the frequency of DNA words near loci associated with human complex traits

 **Author:**